-McCloud / Sargeant - The scheme liabilities have been updated to account for the past service costs associated with the McCloud / Sargeant legal judgements finalised in June 2019.
+McCloud / Sargeant - The scheme liabilities have been updated to account for the past service costs associated with the McCloud / Sargeant legal judgements.

-The figures in this note have been prepared/estimated by Aon Hewitt Ltd, an independent firm of actuaries, estimates for the Hampshire Pension Fund being based on the latest full valuation of the scheme as at 1 April 2016.
+The figures in this note have been prepared/estimated by Aon Hewitt Ltd, an independent firm of actuaries, estimates for the Hampshire Pension Fund being based on the latest full valuation of the scheme as at 1 April 2019.